Exscientia/molflux/docs/source/pages/standard_api/intro.md

 5) ``list_metrics``

 The dictionaries returned are grouped by the optional dependency required for the objects (key) and the list of available objects (value).
-For more information, see the respective browsing-sections in the \
+For more information, see the respective browsing sections in the \
 documentation:  [datasets](../datasets/basic_usage.md#browsing),
                 [features](../features/basic_usage.md#browsing),
                 [splits](../splits/basic_usage.md#browsing),